What Are the Different Types of Tithes?

 The First Tithe

 The First Tithe is the Levitical tithe.
 It is also known as the sacred tithe.
-Under the Mosaic Law, the nation of ancient Israel had to pay tithes to the tribe of Levi.
-The nation of Israel refers to the other 11 tribes.
+Under the Mosaic Law, the other 11 tribes had to pay tithes to the tribe of Levi.
 The Levitical tithe included a tenth of the fruit, vegetables, oils, grain, wine, and livestock raised in the holy land of ancient Israel.

-There are several reasons why the Levites (the tribe of Levi) received the First Tithe.
-One, they were the only tribe that didn’t receive a land inheritance.
+There are a couple of reasons why the Levites (the tribe of Levi) received the First Tithe.
+First, they were the only tribe that didn’t receive a land inheritance.
 The Lord gave them the tithe in place of land.
-Two, the tithe provided sustenance for the Levites in exchange for the service.
-The Levites were the priests and assistants to the priests.
-They performed Temple duties and ceremonial rituals for ancient Israel.
+Second, the tithe provided sustenance for the Levites in exchange for their service.
+The Levites were the priests and assistants to the priests, who performed Temple duties and ceremonial rituals for ancient Israel.
 The tithe was their inheritance and compensation for their Temple service.

 Numbers 18:21